Click to Visit Pharmapproach Marketplace Click to Visit Pharmapproach Marketplace Click to Visit Pharmapproach Marketplace

 Other Considerations include: –

-• University of Ilorin, Niger Delta University, University of Nigeria, Nsukka and University of Uyo require the five O-level credit passes in not more than two sittings.
+• University of Ilorin, Niger Delta University, University of Nigeria, Nsukka, and University of Uyo require the five O-level credit passes in not more than two sittings.

-• For Direct Entry: Ensure that you have a Bachelor’s degree in the biological sciences or a related field.
+• For Direct Entry: Ensure that you have a Bachelor’s degree in biological sciences or a related field.

 UTME cut-off marks for pharmacy